PlumpMath/spectre/README.md

 where `category` is either `basic` or `derived` depending on the type of aspect you are creating.
 Make sure you include `option java_package = "skadistats.spectre.proto.<category"` as part of your protobuf file so the generated classes are placed in the correct location.
+Each protobuf message name must be globally unique due to the way they are used within the API, however you can use the same protobuf messages for multiple different aspect path definitions.

 ### 2. Add your new aspect to msgtypes.properties
 Edit `/aspectSerializer/src/main/proto/msgtypes.properties` and add your aspect definition.